 - Search the Web for downloadable titles with a Creative Commons License assigned (or other explicit indication that a print copy may be made)

 Once you’ve located a desired title, click the "order" button (if using the local EBM or EspressNet catalogs), the "Reprint available for purchase" tab (if ordering from the Mirlyn record), or use the online request form to send us the details.

 Undergraduate or graduate students who have written a thesis or dissertation may request a print copy at any time.
 Simply provide us with the PDF interior file, and a cover PDF (if you have one).
 If you don’t have a cover file, we can create a simple cover for you.
 You’ll also need to sign a permissions form confirming that you are the rights holder and are allowing us to print the work for you.

 Are you launching a new journal or producing a student-run journal?
 Does your department already publish a journal online, but would like to get a few print copies as well?
 Provided the page counts and trim sizes are within the machine’s parameters, we can print copies of your journal on the EBM for you.

 See the Self-publishing

 navigation link under Services for details about this program.

 Keep in mind that we can produce economical copies of public domain titles assigned as part of a class reading list.
 You can even customize the book by adding lecture notes, a syllabus, or any other relevant material you’ve created.
-If you’re a faculty member who has the rights to a textbook you’ve authored, we can print copies for classroom use—either as a small print run, or on-demand as individual students wish to purchase them.
+If you’re a faculty member who has the rights to course materials you’ve authored, we can print copies for classroom use—either as a small print run, or on-demand as individual students wish to purchase them.

 See real-life examples in the “Sample Projects" section.
 We’ll be happy to discuss details and work through the steps with you.